Kreusada/python-dcl/README.md

 >>> "<ogonek 'ą'>"
 ```

+### Diacritic Tools

+There are various tools which can remove, count, check for, and get all given diacritics from
+a string.

-There is also the ``clean_diacritics`` function, accessible straight from the dcl module.
+The ``clean_diacritics`` function, accessible straight from the dcl module, allows us to completely
-This function allows us to completely clean a string from any diacritics.
+clean a string from any diacritics.

 ```py
 dcl.clean_diacritics("Krëûšàdå")